rust-lang/rfcs/text/0000-stabilize-marker-freeze.md

 provided that it is behind an indirection (such as `Box<UnsafeCell<U>>`).
 Notable `!Freeze` types are [`UnsafeCell`](core::cell::UnsafeCell) and its safe wrappers such as the types in the [`cell` module](core::cell), [`Mutex`](std::sync::Mutex), and [atomics](core::sync::atomic).
-Any type which contains any one of these without indirection is also `!Freeze`.
+Any type which contains a `!Freeze` type without indirection is also `!Freeze`.

 `T: Freeze` is notably a requirement for static promotion (`const REF: &'a T;`) to be legal.

 Note that static promotion doesn't guarantee a single address: if `REF` is assigned to multiple variables, they may still refer to distinct addresses.

-Whether or not `T: Freeze` may also affect whether `static STATIC: T` is placed in read-only static memory or writeable static memory, or the optimizations that may be performed in code that holds an immutable reference to `T`.
+Whether or not `T` implements `Freeze` may also affect whether `static STATIC: T` is placed in read-only static memory or writeable static memory, or the optimizations that may be performed in code that holds an immutable reference to `T`.

 # Semver hazard
 `Freeze` being an auto-trait, it may leak private properties of your types to semver.
-Specifically, adding an `UnsafeCell` to a type's layout is a _major_ breaking change, as it removes a trait implementation from it.
+Specifically, adding a non-`Freeze` field to a type's layout is a _major_ breaking change, as it removes a trait implementation from it.
+Removing the last non-`Freeeze` field of a type's layout is a _minor_ breaking change, as it adds a trait implementation to that type.

 ## The ZST caveat
 While `UnsafeCell<T>` is currently `!Freeze` regardless of `T`, allowing `UnsafeCell<T>: Freeze` iff `T` is